-Keep infants out of sun and heat, experts warnJuly 8th, 2012 in Health /
+Keep infants out of sun and heat, experts warnJuly 8, 2012 in Medicine & Health / Health

 (HealthDay) -- Because infants are so much smaller than adults and lack the ability to sweat, heat and sun exposure pose specific risks for babies, experts say.